Playing Politics. Playing Games for the Practical Experience of Rational Choice Theoretical Concepts according to Michael Laver

 Preconditions for Participating in the Simulation Game

 Students have to write a short motivational letter why they would like to participate on the simulation game, and to indicate whether they are BA-students or MA-students.
-Therefore, prior application is mandatory via email: playing.politics[ätt]growing-into-life.com.
-Deadline for sending motivation for participation is SUN 22nd Oct.
-2017.
+Therefore, prior application is mandatory via email: firstname.lastname@example.org or with the contact form here.
+Deadline for sending motivation for participation is WED 31st October 2018.
 The winners will be informed in time.

-All questions on seminar details and certificate requirements will be discussed at the first session, on WED 1st Nov.
-2017 from 6 – 9pm.
-And, there will be given a short intro by the lecturer to speed reading scientific texts, the art of asking powerful questions, doing empirical research and writing scientific texts (e.g. essays).
+All questions on seminar details and certificate/grade requirements will be discussed at the first session, on MON 5th November 2018 from 6 – 9pm.
+And, there will be given a short intro by the lecturer on the development of research designs for doing empirical research and on writing scientific texts (excerpts, assignments).

 Certificate / Grading